Geometric and Quantum Kernel Methods for Predicting Skeletal Muscle Outcomes in chronic obstructive pulmonary disease: Materials and Methods

 \subsubsection{Motivation and overview}

-For small tabular datasets, second-order interactions between covariates can be informative, but explicitly enumerating interaction terms can rapidly increase dimensionality and overfitting risk.
+\begin{revblock} For small tabular datasets, second-order interactions between covariates can be informative, but explicitly enumerating interaction terms can rapidly increase dimensionality and overfitting risk.
 To introduce second-order structure while preserving a controlled model capacity, we construct a symmetric positive definite (SPD) matrix descriptor for each sample and exploit the geometry of the SPD manifold.
-The core idea is to map each sample to a low-dimensional vector of distances to representative SPD prototypes (cluster centres), then concatenate this distance vector with the original covariates and train a regularised linear regressor.
+The core idea is to map each sample to a low-dimensional vector of Stein-divergence features relative to representative SPD prototypes (cluster centres), then concatenate this divergence-feature vector with the input covariates and train a regularised linear regressor. \end{revblock}

 Let $i \in \{1,\ldots,n\}$ index samples.
-After train-only preprocessing (Section~\ref{sec:blockA}), each sample is represented by a feature vector
+After train-only preprocessing (Section~\ref{sec:feature_preprocessing}), each sample is represented by a feature vector

-where $p$ includes the selected continuous covariates and, when enabled, the binary condition indicator encoded as $c_i \in \{0,1\}$ appended as an additional feature.
-In the COPD experiments reported here, we use a small set of top-ranked covariates (three continuous variables per target, plus condition when included) to ensure that the resulting SPD descriptor remains low-dimensional and numerically stable.
+where $p$ denotes the dimension of the compact representation used by the relevant model branch.
+In the COPD experiments reported here, we used a fixed compact covariate subset to keep the geometric representation low-dimensional and numerically stable. \begin{revblock} For standalone SPD-distance benchmark rows, condition-enabled variants used three selected continuous biomarkers together with the encoded condition, yielding a compact $4\times4$ outer-product SPD descriptor; condition-excluded variants used the corresponding $3\times3$ biomarker descriptor.
+For the SPD/RKHS bridge models, including Synth\_ROSE and SteinDiv-Hilbert-QKR, SPD descriptors and synthetic/RKHS references were constructed from the continuous biomarker representation, and the encoded condition indicator was appended only after the geometry-induced coordinates had been formed.
+This intentionally small descriptor size limits computational overhead, and the SPD branch serves as a transparent geometry-aware benchmark rather than a requirement for more complex geometric modelling.

+The compact continuous biomarker panel was endpoint-specific: muscle weight used C-reactive protein, neutrophil count, and total bronchoalveolar-lavage fluid cellularity; force used muscle oxidative stress, lung TNF-\(\alpha\) mRNA, and neutrophil count; and muscle quality used lung TNF-\(\alpha\) mRNA, neutrophil count, and lymphocyte count.
+These compact panels were retained as fixed biologically interpretable design choices within each endpoint and reused unchanged across outer folds rather than re-selected within the outer cross-validation loop.
+The encoded condition indicator was included according to the branch-specific preprocessing policy described in Section~\ref{sec:feature_preprocessing}.
+The associated feature-set sensitivity audit is retained in the supplementary audit materials rather than used for main-text model ranking. \end{revblock}